 Non-contaminating Mite Treatments

-- prevent hives from succumbing to mite overloads before becoming establish on a natural broodnest
+- allow bees to establish a natural broodnest

 I’ve found out that dead bees: